Cook4986/Longhand/README.md

 # **Longhand** #
 Longhand is a python notebook and associated Blender python script that, combined, takes images of handwritten text and returns an immersive visualization.
-Longhand allows non-technical end users in the humanities to initially engage with a large text corpus during the early stages of research.
+Longhand allows non-technical end users in the humanities to engage with a large text corpus during the early stages of research.

 ![throughput diagram](https://images.squarespace-cdn.com/content/v1/532b70b6e4b0dca092974dbe/1627401430752-R7H10DTUUOSB4GKDDKD1/Longhand+Throughput_Cook2021.png?format=2500w)